opendicom/pipedicom/3.Ejecutables/converters/M/README.md

 - M2N.xsl
 - N2M.xsl

-As far as M2N is concerned, it is posible to apply it within our parser directly on the DOM before serialization.
+As far as M2N is concerned, it is posible to apply it within our parser directly on the DOM.

-Using N2M.xsl as the first pass of a series of transformations allows as to uss then M2J.xsl or M2G.xsl on the intermediate result and obtain a JSON mapxmldicom object (J) or an official DICOM JSON (G) one as the final result.
+Using N2M.xsl as the first pass of a series of transformations allows as to use then M2J.xsl or M2G.xsl on the intermediate result and obtain a JSON mapxmldicom object (J) or an official DICOM JSON (G) one as the final result.